Corey Circelli: 2022–23 season

+2023–24 season

+Circelli failed to re-qualify for the Canadian national team after finishing fifth at the Canadian Championships and no participation in spring competitions.
+In late November, Circelli competed at a regional competition in Italy and then officially announced his switch to Italy in December.
+Later that month, he competed at the 2024 Italian Championships, where he earned the bronze medal.

+2024–25 season

+Making his international debut competing for Italy, Circelli won the silver medal at the 2024 Tayside Trophy.
+He then went on to compete on the 2024–25 ISU Challenger Series, taking bronze at the 2024 CS Nepela Memorial and finishing fourteenth at the 2024 CS Tallinn Trophy.

+In December, Circelli competed at the 2025 Italian Championships, where he finished in fifth place.

-Ice dancing career
+Ice dance career

-Competing in novice ice dancing with Katerina Kasatkin, Circelli placed 5th at the 2016 Canadian Championships and 4th at the 2017 Canadian Championships.
-Kasatkin/Circelli then moved up to the junior ranks and placed 13th at the 2018 Canadian Championships.
+Competing in novice ice dance with Katerina Kasatkin, Circelli placed 5th at the 2016 Canadian Championships and 4th at the 2017 Canadian Championships.
+Kasatkin and Circelli then moved up to the junior ranks and placed 13th at the 2018 Canadian Championships.

 Circelli skated the next two seasons in partnership with Olivia McIsaac.
-Competing in juniors, McIsaac/Circelli placed eighth at the 2019 Canadian Championships and won bronze at the 2020 Canadian Championships.
+Competing in juniors, McIsaac and Circelli placed eighth at the 2019 Canadian Championships and won the bronze medal at the 2020 Canadian Championships.
 The two were coached by Andrew Hallam and Tracy Wilson.